 Lately it seems as if there has been unauthorized activity at Flippist World Headquarters.
 Nothing seems to be missing, but I can't shake the feeling that someone is coming in and messing around with my secret stuff.

-I've taken the precautionary step of installing a web cam in my pine-panelled garret in hopes of catching the intruder.
+I've taken the precautionary step of installing a web cam in my pine-paneled garret in hopes of catching the intruder.
 Hopefully, and with a little help from my devoted readers, perhaps I can find out what goes on when I'm away.
 If you have a couple minutes to spare, click on the camera feed below and let met know (in the comments) if you see anything unusual.
 Thanks!

 Apartment 62 opened onto a small patio with two benches hidden from the bustle of Reykjavík by a copse of shrubbery.
 The women who did the cleaning would pause there, sometime for a smoke, sometimes just to talk.
 I met them several times over the course of my last stay.
 After the second or third time I fell into a conversation with the supervisor of the crew: at first we talked about my bicycle, then about travel, and then about life in general.